secrary/idenLib/README.md

 # idenLib - Library Function Identification

-When analyzing malware or a 3rd party software, it's challenging to identify statically linked libraries and to understand what a function from the library is doing.
+When analyzing malware or 3rd party software, it's challenging to identify statically linked libraries and to understand what a function from the library is doing.

 [`idenLib.exe`](https://github.com/secrary/idenLib) is a tool for generating library signatures from `.lib` files.